kono-dada/Course-Notes/Boosting.md

-Boosting is a kind of [[Ensemble Learning]], which iteratively and greedily add weak learners to the ensemble.
+Boosting is a kind of [[./Ensemble Learning|Ensemble Learning]], which iteratively and greedily add weak learners to the ensemble.
 A boosting model can be a weighted sum of weak learners:
 $$
 H_T(x)=\sum^{T}_{t=1}\alpha_th_t(x)